marko3f/axiolocuszoom-sbg/README.md

 <img align="right" src="https://github.com/jjsayleraxio/AxioShiny/blob/master/images/axio-logo.png">
 <br><br>

-# AxioLocusZoom
+# AxioLocusZoom + SBG Modifications
-R ShinyApp HTMLWidget using the locuszoom.js library
+R ShinyApp HTMLWidget using the locuszoom.js library.
+This version is an upgrade to the original AxioLocusZoom package (https://github.com/jjsayleraxio/AxioLocusZoom).
+Compared to the original version of the AxioLocusZoom package, scripts have been updated and adapted to the needs of the LocusZoom Shiny app developed by SevenBridges.

 ### How To Use